VM-Mobile-SDK/nextgen-adsdk-ios-release/README.md

 Distributing binary libraries via github-hosted private repos is a recent addition (2022) to Xcode & SPM.
 Expect things to be flaky and to occasionally restart Xcode.
 Further reading: https://blog.eidinger.info/xcode-133-supports-spm-binary-dependency-in-private-github-release

-## Compile Time Settings

-In your Info.plist file, add three new keys: `AD_TYPES`, `BASE_URL`, and `TAG_BASE_URL` .

-`AD_TYPES` allows you to specify the ad types you want to support in your app.
-Right now, the only valid option is this string: "nativeimg,customnative".
-This tells the Adition AdServer that the SDK and the app support native image ads and custom native ads.

-`BASE_URL` allows you to specify the baseUrl of the AdServer.
-Please use `https://adsdk.adfarm1.adition.com`.

-`TAG_BASE_URL` allows you to specify the baseUrl for the tag requests.
-Please use `https://ad1.adfarm1.adition.com` for now.

 ## Using the SDK

 ## Initialize and configure the AdService